haizadtarik/llm-pdf-query/README.md

 # Query PDF with LLM

-This repo host fastAPI app for querying PDF file to look for information using natural langugage.
+This repo host fastAPI app for querying PDF file to look for information using natural language.

 The query flow was implemented as follow:
 1. Read text from pdf file